Homological stability of topological moduli spaces

 The key construction of this work is introduced in \cref{section:complexes}.
 We assign to $\cM$ its \emph{canonical resolution} which is an augmented semi-simplicial space up to higher coherent homotopy---a notion made precise in \cref{section:semisimplicialthick}, but which can be thought of as an augmented semi-simplicial space in the usual sense.
-The fiber $W_\bullet(A)$ of the canonical resolution at a point $A\in\cM$ is an analogue of the simplicial complex in Quillen's argument; it is a semi-simplicial space up to higher coherent homotopy whose space of $p$-simplices $W_p(A)$ is the homotopy fiber at $A$ of the $(p+1)$st iterated stabilization map $\mapwoshort{s^{p+1}}{\cM}{\cM}$.
-Thus $W_\bullet(A)$ should be thought of as the \emph{space of destabilizations of $A$}---a terminology that suggests that the canonical resolution controls the stability behavior of $\cM$, which is justified by \cref{theorem:constant} and \ref{theorem:twisted}.
+The fibre $W_\bullet(A)$ of the canonical resolution at a point $A\in\cM$ is an analogue of the simplicial complex in Quillen's argument; it is a semi-simplicial space up to higher coherent homotopy whose space of $p$-simplices $W_p(A)$ is the homotopy fibre at $A$ of the $(p+1)$st iterated stabilisation map $\mapwoshort{s^{p+1}}{\cM}{\cM}$.
+Thus $W_\bullet(A)$ should be thought of as the \emph{space of destabilisations of $A$}---a terminology that suggests that the canonical resolution controls the stability behaviour of $\cM$, justified by Theorems~\ref{theorem:constant} and~\ref{theorem:twisted}.

-To state our main theorems we call the canonical resolution of $\cM$ \emph{graded $(\varphi\circ g_\cM)$-connected in degrees $\ge m$} for a function $\mapwoshort{\varphi}{\bfN_0}{\bfQ}$ and a number $m\ge0$ if the restriction $\maptwoshort{|R_\bullet(\cM)|_n}{\cM_n}$ of the geometric realization of (\ref{equation:canonicalresolution}) to the preimage of $\cM_n$ is $\lfloor \varphi(n)\rfloor$-connected in the usual sense for all $n\ge m$.
-The first theorem, proven in \cref{section:proofconstant}, treats homological stability with constant and abelian coefficients, the latter being local systems on which the commutator subgroups of the fundamental groups at all basepoints act trivially.
+To state our main theorems, we call the canonical resolution of $\cM$ \emph{graded $\varphi(g_\cM)$-connected in degrees $\ge m$} for a function $\mapwoshort{\varphi}{\bfN_0}{\bfQ}$ if the restriction $\maptwoshort{|R_\bullet(\cM)|_n}{\cM_n}$ of the geometric realisation of \eqref{equation:canonicalresolution} to the preimage of $\cM_n$ is $\lfloor \varphi(n)\rfloor$-connected in the usual sense for all $n\ge m$.
+The first theorem, proved in \cref{section:proofconstant}, treats homological stability with constant and abelian coefficients, the latter being local systems on which the commutator subgroups of the fundamental groups at all basepoints act trivially.